SPHERE: Spherical partitioning for large-scale routing optimization: Conclusion and Outlook

 \section{Conclusion and Outlook}

-We introduced \textsc{SPHERE}, a routing scheme that splits an $s$--$t$ query by cutting \emph{inside} the last nonempty overlap of hop-spheres around $s$ and $t$.
-This placement preserves feasibility without boundary repair, confines each side to an induced subgraph, and allows the two subproblems to be solved independently with standard shortest-path routines and in parallel.
+We introduced \emph{SPHERE}, a routing scheme that splits an $s$--$t$ query by cutting \emph{inside} the last nonempty overlap of hop-spheres around $s$ and $t$.
+This placement preserves feasibility without boundary repair, confines each side to an induced subgraph, and allows the subproblems to be solved independently with standard shortest-path routines and in parallel.
+On million-scale road networks, \emph{SPHERE} achieves faster runtimes and smaller optimality gaps than state-of-the-art static and community-based partitioning methods.
+Notably, our approach eliminates the heavy-tail runtime outliers common in exact solvers, providing high statistical stability across randomized anchor selections.

-On \texttt{West-USA-road} graphs, \textsc{SPHERE} achieves faster end-to-end times and equal or smaller optimality gaps than a Louvain-based route and a METIS-corridor pipeline on the large majority of instances; runtimes are also more predictable, as heavy-tail slowdowns seen for the baselines largely disappear.
-In contrast to bidirectional search, which still explores a single coupled state space, \textsc{SPHERE} yields separable leaves.
-In contrast to static partitions whose cuts ignore $(s,t)$ and can sever bottlenecks, cutting within the overlap keeps the route intact and avoids corridor repair.

-Looking ahead, the main levers are the \emph{starting rule}, the \emph{decrement rule}, and the \emph{anchor selection}.
-Even simple choices already perform well, but data-driven or adaptive variants should improve robustness across graphs and query distributions.
-A second priority is to tune the radius cap $R_{\max}$ automatically (per instance or region) to balance overlap likelihood against subproblem size.
-These steps retain the current simplicity and parallelism while targeting further speed and stability.
+Future work will explore data-driven anchor selection to further improve robustness across diverse graph topologies.
+Additionally, \emph{SPHERE} can serve as a wrapper for complex neural combinatorial optimizers that typically struggle with large-scale instances.
+Another direction could be to automate the tuning of the radius cap $R_{\max}$ to adaptively balance computational budgets against query complexity.
+These advancements will maintain \emph{SPHERE}'s simplicity and parallelism while further enhancing speed and stability.